 If a young person's presentation/behaviour causes concern that they may have suicidal thoughts or intent, have an Information Gathering Conversation.
-Feel free to ask other relevant questions.
+Feel free to adapt the questions appropriate to the young person's needs, and ask other relevant questions.

 Tell me, is something troubling you (home, family, school, friends)?
+Or: I am aware that you have talked about xxx, tell me a bit more...
 How is this making you feel?